hackerbay/interview/software-full-stack.md

 - Culture fit.  (~15 mins)
 - Misc (~15 mins)

-**Reference Check:**

-You need to give us of atleast 3 people who have worked with you in the past, ideally this could be:
-- Manger who you were reporting to in your last company.
-This can be managers of several companies who you've worked with in the last few years.
-- A peer who can vouch for you.

 **Important**: During this round:
  - Please be on your PC and not on your phone.
 Your interview will be cancelled immidiately if you call us with your phone.
  - Please also make sure you're on atleast 1 mbps internet connection and you have tested your audio and video through a Zoom test call.
 If your audio or video connection fails during the interview.
 You will be disqualified.